 The following children's books not only provide an introduction to the lives of African-American freedom fighters your children should know about, but among them they also provide a historical overview of the fight for civil rights waged by African Americans in the last several centuries up to the present, including the eras of slavery and the civil rights movement.
 All would be enhanced by family or classroom discussion about them.
+Please keep scrolling down to find information about all 10 books.

 1. Portraits of African-American Heroes